-- 5.1.1 All inbound and outbound materials, process(s), product, goods and/or cargo-contact materials shall be described in documents to the extent needed to conduct the risk analysis, including the following, as appropriate: - a) biological, chemical and physical characteristics; - b) list of ingredients, including additives and processing aids; - c) origin of materials; - d) method of processing; - e) packaging and labeling; - f) storage conditions and shelf life; - g) preparation and/or handling before use or processing; - h) storage and handling; and - i) acceptance criteria or specifications appropriate for warehousing services. - 5.1.2 The information shall be kept updated.
+- 5.1.1 All inbound and outbound transportation services shall be described in documents to the extent needed to conduct the risk analysis, including the following, as appropriate: - a) biological, chemical and physical characteristics; - b) list of ingredients, including additives and processing aids; - c) origin of materials; - d) method of processing, e.g. butchering, cooking, baking, mix and plus, etc.; - e) packaging and labelling; - f) storage conditions and shelf life; - g) preparation and/ or handling before use or processing; - h) storage and handling methods; - i) merchandising and display; - j) trolleys and customer's product container; - k) check-out counter (point of sales); and - I) acceptance criteria or specifications appropriate for retailing services. - 5.1.2 The information shall be kept updated.